naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/supertest-tutorial-getting-started-and-own-environment-preparation.md

 ## Next

-In the next post, we will introduce how to build a SuperTest interface automation test project from 0 to 1 using Supertest, so stay tuned.
+In the next post, we will introduce how to build a SuperTest API automation test project from 0 to 1 using Supertest, so stay tuned.